Grand Valley State University: Libraries

 The university libraries offer opportunities for research, collaboration, and individual study.
 Collectively, the libraries subscribe to over 60,000 print and electronic journals.
 They also house more than 1,482,633 books including more than 829,463 electronic books.

-Construction the Mary Idema Pew Library on the Allendale campus was finished in 2013.
+Construction the Mary Idema Pew Library on the Valley campus was finished in 2013.
 The building is named after the late Mary Idema Pew.
 The $70 million, 140000 sqft facility holds 150,000 books.
 It also has an automated storage and retrieval system that can handle 600,000 volumes.
 The U.S. Department of Energy announced the library used part of the $21 million allocated for technical assistance projects to improve energy use in commercial buildings.
 The library was one of only 24 projects in the United States receiving the assistantships that was funded by the American Recovery and Reinvestment Act.

 Collections

 Grand Valley is a recipient of United States government documents and receives 44% of the documents distributed by the Federal Depository Library Program.

-The Curriculum Materials Library, part of the Steelcase Library at the Robert C. Pew campus, houses instructional materials for preschool through grade twelve and provides spaces where education majors can preview resources, develop lesson plans, create media for the classroom, and try out teaching aides.
+The Curriculum Materials Library, part of the Steelcase Library at the City campus, houses instructional materials for preschool through grade twelve and provides spaces where education majors can preview resources, develop lesson plans, create media for the classroom, and try out teaching aides.